 Nor would he have been happy about the amusement park built across the pond, or the parking lot proposed a century later.

 Walden Pond has long been celebrated as a bucolic retreat, but images over the decades show it was home to plenty of commercial activity along with the solitary philosopher.

 Thoreau published Walden, or Life in the Woods, on Aug.
 9, 1854, seven years after he left his one-room cabin on land owned by his friend, Ralph Waldo Emerson.
-The original title page was illustrated by his sister Sophia.
+His sister Sophia illustrated the original title page.
 Though the book cemented Thoreau's literary reputation, it didn't sell too well: only 2,000 copies over five years.

 It has since become one of the most celebrated works of literature in America, a philosophical treatise on the virtues of living simply amid nature. '

 "The book risks being as revered and unread as the Bible," John Updike once said.

 Thoreau explained in the book why he decided to spend two years, two months and two days in a cabin in the woods.
 "The mass of men lead lives of quiet desperation," he wrote.
 "I wanted to live deep and suck out all the marrow of life."

 Walden lies at the edge of Concord, Mass., where Thoreau lived most of his life.
 He didn't earn much from his books, and helped support himself by his family's pencil business and by surveying, which he taught himself.
 He created the first accurate survey of Walden Pond, 'before the ice broke up, early in '46, with compass and chain and sounding line.'